Cascaded Flow Matching for Heterogeneous Tabular Data with Mixed-Type Features: Problem Statement and Motivation

 \paragraph{Inflated values.} \looseness=-1 Consider a mixed-type feature $x_{\text{mixed}}$ with a single inflated value at $v$ and univariate density \mbox{$p(x_{\text{mixed}}) = \pi_v \cdot \delta_v(x_{\text{mixed}}) + (1-\pi_v) \cdot p_{\text{cont}}(x_{\text{mixed}})$}, where $\pi_v$ is the probability mass at $v$, $p_{\text{cont}}$ is a continuous density, and $\delta_v$ is the Dirac delta function centered at $v$.
 Zero-inflated features ($v = 0$) are common in practice and often carry contextual information: a working time of zero hours in economic survey data may indicate unemployment; in medical data, a drug dosage of zero may indicate the absence of treatment.
 In both cases, the excess mass at zero represents a distinct participation state.
 While existing diffusion models can, in principle, generate such inflated values, they do not explicitly account for this structure.
 As the distribution becomes more complex, assigning precise probability mass exactly at $v$ becomes increasingly difficult.
 This setup naturally extends to multiple inflated values, making the discrete part of the distribution categorical instead of binary.

 \paragraph{Missing values.} \looseness=-1 Likewise, the discrete state in a mixed-type feature can represent missingness.
 Let $m = 1$ if feature $x_{\text{mixed}}$ is missing, and $m = 0$ otherwise.
 Then, the observed data is \mbox{$x_{\text{mixed}} = (1-m ) \cdot x_{\text{num}}^{(\text{latent})} + m \cdot \texttt{NaN}$} with a latent variable $x_{\text{num}}^{(\text{latent})}$.
 Generally, the missingness indicator $m$ may depend on both observed and unobserved parts of the data row.
 The generative model must therefore also be able to infer $p(m | \rvx_{\text{num}}, \rvx_{\text{num}}^{(\text{latent})})$ for all features \citep{little1987}.
 This formulation is particularly relevant in domains where missing values carry information: missing answers in psychological questionnaires may point towards certain personality traits; missing values in medical datasets might indicate reluctance to disclose information.
+Thus, the ability to generate realistic missing values is a requirement whenever they represent informative signal required for a downstream task.
+Examples include the development of imputation techniques and other models that handle the missingness explicitly \citep{daniels2008, molenberghs2014}.
 Previous diffusion models for tabular data can be \textit{trained} on numerical features with missing values, but are not designed to \textit{generate} such instances.

 \paragraph{The comparative ease of learning categorical features.} \looseness=-1 The premise of existing models for tabular data is to generate $\rvx_{\text{cat}}$ and $\rvx_{\text{num}}$ jointly.
 However, the generation performance is not equal across the two feature types.
 Empirical evidence in Figure~\ref{fig:detection_motivation} shows that the detection score (averaged over all datasets and diffusion-based models) estimated only on $\rvx_{\text{cat}}$ substantially exceeds the score obtained for only $\rvx_{\text{num}}$.
 Thus, on average, $\rvx_{\text{num}}$ is more difficult to learn and accurately generate than $\rvx_{\text{cat}}$.
 Figure~\ref{fig:detection_score_all} in the Appendix shows the detailed results per model.
 This observation motivates the divide-and-conquer approach of our model: first generating the easier component, $\rvx_{\text{cat}}$, and afterwards the more difficult part $\rvx_{\text{num}}$ conditional on $\rvx_{\text{cat}}$ to improve sample quality, resulting in improved detection scores in Figure~\ref{fig:detection_motivation}.